philippwesche/chewlang/README.md

   * Obligatory statement to specify output format.
 The first supported format is "tsv+header".
 The Output statement must be the last line of a chew file.

 ## A few essential commands ("verbs")
-* Starting at /*expression*/
-  * Can be used to indicate that nothing on or after a line matching the *Starting at* expression should be processed.
-The *expression* should be a regular expression.
-The Starting statement is not obligatory.

-* Stopping at /*expression*/
-  * Can be used to indicate that nothing prior to a line matching the *Stopping at* expression should be processed.
-The *expression* should be a regular expression.
-The Stopping statement is not obligatory.

 * Splitting at /*expression*/
   * This divides a line into chunks using *expression* as a divider.
 Splitting must be followed by one or several *Take* statements.